cimo/Docker_server/README.md

     sudo nano .env

-3) Modify file with your configuration, save, close the file and write on terminal:
+3) Modify file with your configuration, save, close the file, add your path in the shared folder docker dashboard and write on terminal:

+    sudo docker-compose up -d --build

+4) Write on terminal:

     sudo chmod 775 /home/cimo/docker_server/web_space